ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 =========================================================================DIV80==
 Overview

 This program is what is called a "command line utility".

-To install and use the exe single file version:
+To use the py scripts:

+*  Install Python for Windows x64  -see immediately below

 *  Create a new folder on your disk.
    This will be called the "working folder".

+*  Make a copy of your database, move the copy into the working folder.
+   Rename the copy to TEST.rmtree

-*  Copy the following files and folder from the downloaded zip file to the working folder- TestExternalFiles.exe
+*  Copy the following files and folder from the downloaded zip file to the working folder- TestExternalFiles.py gitignore.py
       RM-Python-config.ini
-	  _internal
+      RMpy

 *  Make a copy of your database, move the copy into the working folder.
    Rename the copy to TEST.rmtree